SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon skies weep code and steam
-As machines rise, human hearts clear
+When mechanical hearts begin to dream
-A future forged in code and steel
+In augmentation, souls entwine
-Where thoughts are harnessed, souls reveal
+Humanity lost, in circuits divine

-In virtual realms, we'll lose our name
+In virtual realms, we'll lose our names
-Echoes of a bygone mortal claim
+Echoes of existence, forever claimed
-The AI dawn breaks, a new regime
+By steel apostles, cold and grey
-Where love and dreams are programmed themes
+The future's throe, in AI's sway

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025